ietf-wg-httpapi/patch-byterange/draft-ietf-httpapi-patch-byterange.md

 [200 bytes...]
 ~~~

 The server responds with 200 (OK).
 Since this completely writes out the 600-byte document, the server may also perform final processing, for example, checking that the document is well formed.
-The server MAY return an error code if there is a syntax or other error, or in an earlier response as soon as it it able to detect an error, however the exact behavior is left undefined.
+The server MAY return an error code if there is a syntax or other error, or in an earlier response as soon as it is able to detect an error, however the exact behavior is left undefined.

 # Registrations